NeogitOrg/neogit/README.md

   console_timeout = 2000,
-  -- Automatically show console if a command takes more than console_timeout milliseconds auto_show_console = true, status = {
+  -- Automatically show console if a command takes more than console_timeout milliseconds auto_show_console = true,
+  -- Automatically close the console if the process exits with a 0 (success) status auto_close_console = true, status = {
     show_head_commit_hash = true,
     recent_commit_count = 10,